 What is Coaching?

-Coaching is a collaborative intervention used by a coach to help their coachee(s) to improve and move forward towards a better behavior and goals.
+Coaching is a collaborative intervention used by a coach to help their coachee(s) to improve and move forward towards a better future (improbed behavior, achieve goals, effectively handle certain situation, etc).
 Unlike mentoring, counseling and educating, coaching doesn't need the coach to have all the answers or to be a subject matter expert.
 The coach creates a structure and a safe environment where the coachee can be open and vulnerable to experiment and eventually grow.